ResearchComputing/Documentation/The-SBATCH-Command.md

 The second is to create a script that includes the bash flags, and to submit that script.
 See the [Job Submission](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Job-Submissions) page for information on this, or view one of our recommended [templates](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Templates/General-Job-Template.sh) for an example of how to best write up a script.

-The primary reason that writing a script is more ideal is than putting the flags behind the `sbatch` command in the terminal window is that when you put these flags in a script you can reuse the script in the future.
+The primary reason that writing a script is more ideal than putting the flags behind the `sbatch` command in the terminal window is that when you put these flags in a script you can reuse the script in the future.
 It's also less typing, and we all like that!

 To submit a job using a script, we will type:
 ``` bash